 In recent years, cyberattacks have become more sophisticated, increasing the need for a comprehensive cybersecurity strategy and tooling.
 The shift to the cloud, as well as the explosion of connected devices, are two driving factors behind the need for organizations to modernize and strengthen their digital security capabilities.

 Cybersecurity threats can come in many forms.
-Here we explore four common types of cyberattacks: malware, ransomware, phishing, and man-in-the-middle attacks (MITM).
+Here we explore five common types of cyberattacks:

 Ransomware is a type of malware that denies legitimate users access to their system and requires a payment, or ransom, to regain access.
 A ransomware attack is designed to exploit system vulnerabilities and access the network.
 Once a system is infected, ransomware allows hackers to either block access to the hard drive or encrypt files on the computer.

 Phishing is a type of cyberattack that uses email, SMS, phone or social media to entice a victim to share sensitive information — such as passwords or account numbers — or to download a malicious file that will install viruses on their computer or phone.

 Man-in-the-Middle Attacks (MITM)

 A man-in-the-middle (MITM) attack is a type of cyberattack in which a malicious actor eavesdrops on a conversation between a network user and a web application.
 The goal of a MITM attack is to surreptitiously collect information, such as personal data, passwords or banking details, and/or to impersonate one party to solicit additional information or spur action.